kozistr/kozistr.github.io/_posts/about.md

 [1] **Kim** et al, [CNN Architecture Predicting Movie Rating](http://ktccs.kips.or.kr/digital-library/23245), 2020.
 01.

 - Wrote about the CNN Architecture, which utilizes a channel-attention method (SE Module) to TextCNN model, brings performance gain over the task while keeping its latency, generally.
-- Handling un-normalized text with various convolution kernel size and spatial dropout
+- Handling un-normalized text with various convolution kernel sizes and spatial dropout
 - Selected as one of the `highlight papers` for the first half of 2020

 ### Conferences/Workshops